Disk1n/LibraBrowser/README.md

 ## Installation
 1. Install Libra per official instructions
-2. Run: pip3 install grpcio grpcio-tools hexdump Flask
+2. Run: pip3 install grpcio grpcio-tools hexdump Flask Flask-Caching
 3. Open the official client, create an account and save the account to disk (should be set in ACCOUNT_FILE setting)
 4. Edit config.json and make sure that settings match your environment (in particular CLIENT_PATH)